 There was a time when conquering mountains, crossing countries on a bike or on foot and trekking through jungles was the sole domain of professional adventurers, something most people only read or dreamt about or watched on TV.

 But making those dreams a reality is now easier than ever – and it’s never too late to start.
-In fact British politician and father of current Foreign Secretary Boris Johnson, Stanley Johnson, is not only winning over the hearts of I'm A Celeb fans across the UK, he is encouraging older travellers to challenge themselves in jungles across the world, according to flight booking site Kiwi.com.
+Look at British politician and father of current Foreign Secretary Boris Johnson, Stanley Johnson, who was loved by I'm A Celeb fans last year.

 Since the airing of I'm A Celebrity Get Me Out Of Here, Kiwi.com has noted hundreds of bookings by over 70 year olds for flights to cities near the world's most exotic jungles, including The Amazon, Borneo and India, with ageing travellers keen to follow in the 77-year-old's footsteps and begin a bushtucker trial of their own.